MoonPoet/xaprb-src/content/about.md

 - **Others**: I recognize and value people's individuality, but I generally help people for a specific purpose, rather than for the satisfaction of being supportive.
 I believe everyone should contribute to the best of their ability.
-  Because of my significant Selfless and Harmonious motivations, I don't think it's a win if anyone is left out, and I'll champion those who need protection.
+  Because of my substantial Selfless and Harmonious motivations, I don't think it's a win if anyone is left out, and I'll champion those who need protection.
 - **Power**: In most situations I am comfortable taking charge, especially when I see that it's needed.
 I don't need public recognition, and I direct for the